diSimplex/toolArchive/docs/tasks/Task001.md

 # Task 001

-1. Build a simple web-server using GoLang
+1. **Complete** Build a simple web-server using GoLang

-2. Start a federation of Nurseries which are sending multi-way loadAvg/heartbeat messages
+2. **Complete** Start a federation of Nurseries which are sending multi-way loadAvg/heartbeat messages

-3. Provide a web-server which reports the status of the federation of Nurseries
+3. **Complete** Provide a web-server which reports the status of the federation of Nurseries

-4. Shut down *a* Nursery
+4. **Complete** Shut down *a* Nursery

-5. Shut down the federation of Nurseries
+5. **Complete** Shut down the federation of Nurseries

-6. Flesh out initial RESTful interface for:
+6. **Complete** Flesh out initial RESTful interface for:

     1. Typesetting
     2. Artifact
     3. Status
     4. Control

+## Reflections

+1. It is critical that certificate serial numbers are ALL unique

+2. It is critical that the tls configuration is NOT shared between client connections and webservers.